OCA/server-tools/keychain/README.rst

 * Login: login of the account
 * Password_clear: For entering the password in clear text (not stored unencrypted)
 * Password: password encrypted, unreadable without the key (in config)
-* Data: a JSON string for additionnal values (additionnal config for the account, like : `{"agencyCode": "Lyon", "insuranceLevel": "R1"})`
+* Data: a JSON string for additionnal values (additionnal config for the account, like: `{"agencyCode": "Lyon", "insuranceLevel": "R1"})`
 * Environment: usually prod or dev or blank (for all)